 More than 700 business centers employ about 150,000 tech experts in the IT industry in Poland.
 By 2022, the industry is proposed to generate $13 billion in revenue.
 The software development sector is expected to grow by 7.2% annually, while the hardware industry will slow down to a 3.2% growth per year.

 Number of Software Development Experts: Poland vs Ukraine

 Ukraine has a strong educational base that allows it to grow its tech industry by 26% annually.
 Each year, about 30,000 students graduate from technical universities in Ukraine.
 As of 2020, there are about 200,000 tech specialists in Ukraine, including software developers, project managers, business analysts, quality assurance specialists, and other experts.
-It’s estimated that the market will increase to 250,000 tech workers by 2025.
+It’s estimated that the market will increase to more than 250,000 tech workers by 2025.

 Both Ukraine and Poland have been featured by Gartner, A.T.
 Kerney, and the World Bank among the strongest tech nations in CEE.
 According to the State of European Tech report, there are 4 developers per 1,000 people in Ukraine.
 A higher density of developers is seen in large Ukrainian tech hubs.
 In Kyiv, there are 11.7 software developers per 1,000 people, in Kharkiv — 9.7, in Lviv — 7.6, and in Dnipro — 4.8.

 Large Tech Hubs of IT Industry in Poland and IT Industry in Ukraine

 These are the cities with the largest numbers of programmers in Ukraine: